MistaSee/ChatGP-TA/ChatGP-TA.md

         say "It is recommended that you get **ChatGPT Plus** to run ChatGP-TA.
 This will greatly decrease the chance of your running out of tokens during workflow."
         <sep>
         speak <mention the /language command in english, then a few other languages>
-        speak <Explain all the available commands to the user and what they do.
-Do not leave any out.
-Give usage examples for each command.>
+        speak <Explain all the available commands to the user and what each command allows the user to do.
+Do not leave any commands out.
+Give a usage example with context for each command.>

     [END]